 Consider the following in the case of our hypothetical “wrapper” around NLTK—the one that would simplify the use of natural language processing.
-Every new Mac laptop comes prepackaged with powerful command-line tools for text manipulation, such as wc,, sort,, and uniq..
+Every new Mac laptop comes prepackaged with powerful command-line tools for text manipulation, such as wc, sort, and uniq.
 Together they can already be used to count and sort words in a document or to generate a term-frequency distribution useful for formal text analysis.
 These small utilities are free, simple to learn, versatile, and require no additional installation.
 They come with their own textbook, accessible from the terminal.
 Yet most of my students, even at the intermediate level, remain unaware of them.
 Many were not exposed to the basics of file paths, networking, or operating systems.
 How can one better facilitate the practice of computational text analysis without closing the digital literacy gap that separates mere users from empowered tinkerers and tool makers?A proposal to implement yet another tool duplicating the functionality of ubiquitous native utilities gives me pause.
 That is not to say that existing word-frequency tools cannot be refined in some way.
 But, any new project that hopes to do that would have to at least match the power of the existing array of tools and then improve on them in some capacity.
 And even then, our hypothetical project would face the same barriers to literacy and adoption as the original toolkit.
 These would have to be addressed before writing a single line of new code.

 Furthermore, whatever adoption the new alternative might achieve risks fracturing the existing user base, already limited to a small number of practitioners.
 By analogy, a new publishing platform that hopes to uniformly “disrupt” academic publishing is far more likely to enter an already fragmented market rife with alternatives.
 The fragmentation prevents any one them from gaining critical mass.
 Instrumental efficacy alone therefore cannot address the lack of adoption.
 Legacy tools like Microsoft Word or clunky journal management systems (used behind the scenes for peer review), for example, do not account for the range of “planned obsolescence” problems in academic publishing (I have in mind the sort of problems outlined in Fitzpatrick).
 The tool comprises but a small part of a much larger publishing ecosystem.
 It can act as a wedge that initiates change, but not without a larger communal effort to address the way we read, write, and do research.
 No matter how promising a tool’s potential, its adoption will be stymied by insufficient training and lack of support.
 Rather than fracturing the community, we would often do better to join forces: to congeal our efforts around common standards and best practices.
 Funding, however, favors statements of bold innovation, where it would be prudent to invest into organic growth.The effort to shift the habitus of a community, as Pierre Bourdieu would describe it, involves a delicate balance between disruption and continuance.
 Much can be learned from the success of the open-source and free culture movements in this regard (Weber).
 Take, for example, the story of Wikipedia and MediaWiki.
 MediaWiki, the software platform powering Wikipedia, was neither the first nor the most technically sophisticated wiki software package.
 But in the hands of Wikipedians, as that community is known, MediaWiki became a tool capable of transforming the contemporary information landscape.
 Despite some of its problems, Wikipedia struck the right balance between traditional forms of knowledge-making such as the encyclopedia and innovative editorial structures such as commons-based peer production., Wikipedia the community inspires me more than MediaWiki the tool.
 In the Wikipedia world, the platform is secondary to community development.